 Accounting for startups: What to set up, when to outsource, and what investors need to see

-What does startup accounting actually cover
+What does startup accounting actually cover?

 Accounting is not bookkeeping, though founders often use the terms interchangeably.
 Bookkeeping records what happened: transactions coded, bank accounts reconciled, invoices logged.
 Accounting uses those records to produce financial statements, file tax returns, and tell the story of the business in numbers.
 A CFO uses those statements to make decisions about the future.
 The three functions are distinct, and a startup needs all three at different points in its growth.